twbs/bootstrap/site/content/docs/5.1/utilities/text.md

 ---
 layout: docs
 title: Text
-description: Documentation and examples for common text utilities to control alignment, wrapping, weight, and more.
+description: Documentation and examples for standard text utilities to control alignment, wrapping, weight, and more.
 group: utilities
 toc: true
 ---

 ## Text alignment

-Easily realign text to components with text alignment classes.
-For start, end, and center alignment, responsive classes are available that use the same viewport width breakpoints as the grid system.
+Quickly realign text to components with text alignment classes.
+For a start, end, and center alignment, responsive classes are available that use the same viewport width breakpoints as the grid system.

 {{< example >}}
 <p class="text-start">Start aligned text on all viewport sizes.</p>